thehambeard/Unity2Debug/README.md

 #  Unity2Debug

 > [!IMPORTANT]
-> **The version of unity for your game is required ONLY if you plan on using the create debug option.
+> **The version of unity for your game is required ONLY if you plan on using the Create Debug Option.
 Unity is not required for Decompilation Only.**

 > [!NOTE]
 > Due to this tool using symlink functionality it must be run as admin.